fortunejs/fortune/README.md

 The first call to `request` will trigger a connection to the data store, and it returns the result as a Promise.
 See the [API documentation for `request`](http://fortune.js.org/api/#fortune-request).

-**Node.js only**: Fortune.js implements HTTP functionality for convenience, as a simple request listener which may be composed within larger applications.
+**Node.js only**: Fortune.js implements HTTP functionality for convenience, as a plain request listener which may be composed within larger applications.

 ```js
 const http = require('http')